OpenBagTwo/FoxNap/README.md

 name will get automatically extracted, and any album art will be used to help generate the music disc texture._

 When you're ready, simply double-click the `FoxNapRPG` executable.
-A terminal window should pop up showing progress of the resource pack creation, and before you know it you should soon have a new file in your folder named `FoxNapRP.zip`, which you can then add as a resource pack to your game.
-You will then need to go into your minecraft `config` folder and edit `foxnap.yaml` to raise the number of `n_discs` to include the ones added by the resource pack (this number needs to be the number of built-in tracks plus the number of custom tracks you added).
+A terminal window may pop up showing progress of the resource pack creation, and before you know it you should have a new file in your folder named `FoxNapRP.zip`, which you can then add as a resource pack to your game.
+You will then need to go into your minecraft `config` folder and edit `foxnap.yaml` to raise the number of `n_discs` to match the ones added by the resource pack.

+When playing on a server, it's the **server's** `n_discs` value that will dictate the number of tracks that are available, but it's **each player's resource pack** that determines _which_ songs each track corresponds with.
+Explicitly:

+- if the server has a greater number of discs specified than both what's built in (seven) and what you have defined in your resource pack, some discs will show up for you with missing textures and sound files
+- if you have more discs in your resource pack than are set on the server, then not all tracks will be available in your game

+Beyond the number of discs, though, there's no reason why every player can't come online with a completely custom playlist.

 #### Advanced Options: Command-Line Options